 Table of Contents

-- Access to Amenities: Many rental buildings in New York include amenities such as gyms, rooftop terraces, and communal workspaces, which might otherwise be costly to maintain in a privately-owned property.
+- Access to Amenities: Many rental buildings in New York come with perks like gyms, rooftop terraces, and communal spaces.
+These amenities might be prohibitively expensive to maintain if you owned a home, but as a renter, you get them included in your monthly rent.

 Typical Renting Costs